NotAShelf/NotAShelf/README.md

 ### G'day  <img src="../assets/Hi.gif" width="20px" height="20px">

-I'm NotAShelf also known as raf.
+I'm NotAShelf, also known as raf.
 Amateur software developer & artist, professional sailor & sailmaker.
-Intermediate DevSecOps & SysAdmin in traiting.
+Intermediate DevSecOps & SysAdmin in training.
 Fulltime procrastinator.

 <img src="../assets/life_balance.gif" alt="side Image" align="right" width="200" height="auto" />
 <img src="../assets/rick.gif" alt="side Gif" align="right" width="150" height="auto"/>
 </a>

 - 🔭 I’m currently working on:
-  - [**BrayanBot**](https://github.com/BrayanbotDev/BrayanBot), a Discord bot that is written in Javascript with a Typescript rework on the way.
+  - [**BrayanBot**](https://github.com/Brayanbot/BrayanBot), a Discord bot that is written in Javascript with a Typescript rework on the way.
-  - [**Hyprkeys**](https://github.com/NotAShelf/Hyprkeys), a powerful and easy to use keyboard utility designed for my favorite Wayland Compositor, [**Hyprland**](https://github.com/hyprwm/Hyprland).
+  - [**Hyprkeys**](https://github.com/hyprland-community/Hyprkeys), a powerful and easy to use keyboard utility designed for my favorite Wayland Compositor, [**Hyprland**](https://github.com/hyprwm/Hyprland).
   - Two unnamed projects that aim to replace some of my daily use applications.
   - A replacement to the now-deleted manga-cli from AUR.
 - 🌱 I’m currently learning **Golang, Nix and NextJS (as well as React)**.
-I despise Javascript.
+I despise Javascript, Nix despises me.
 - 💬 Ask me about Multiplayer FPS/(J)RPG gaming, chess and Tintin/Lucky Luke comics, a good movie to watch, but NEVER programming.
 Unless you want to be confused.
 - ⭐ Fun fact: I cannot write C++ code to save my life, yet I passed a CS class using nothing but C++ back in college.